Baggykiin/Netstack/README.md

 	(true-statement) (false-statement) (condition) if

 When the runtime reaches these statements, they will all get pushed on the stack without being evaluated.
-Then (condition) is evaluated to determine whether (true-statement) or (false-statement) should be evaluated next.
+When the If-method is reached, it pops the three statements from the stack, evaluates the first, and uses its result to determine which statement should be evaluated next.

 A statement may also be evaluated manually, using the `eval` command, which pulls a statement from the top of the stack and evaluates it.